 - Kittens may be introduced to canned kitten food at this time.
 Select a quality brand of canned kitten food with a named meat source as the first ingredient (chicken is good).
 Many breeders and rescuers will have been feeding this food to the mother cat, and the kittens will quickly accommodate to eating mom's food.

 - Kittens can also be trained to the litter box now.
 They need a smaller, separate box, one that will be easy to access and exit, with only an inch or two of litter.

-- Socialization skills continue, and there is no doubt that these are lively, active, kittens, who will grow up all too soon to be adult cats.
-They can run, pounce, and leap, and can entertain themselves and their human observers endlessly.
+- Kittens can run, pounce, leap, and entertain themselves and their human observers endlessly.
 Just as quickly they can fall asleep at the drop of a hat, (growing up is hard work), so take care not to let them tire.